-In recent years, the World Economic Forum has consistently ranked water crises as a top global concern, as.
+In recent years, the World Economic Forum has consistently ranked water crises as a top global concern.
 Population growth, pollution and climate change are all increasingly threatening water availability and water quality.
-In response, governments are tightening water regulations in many growing regions, and investors and consumers alike are calling on global food and beverage companies to mitigate water risks in the food supply.
-Meanwhile, agricultural sustainability standards have experienced significant growth and have come to represent a key mechanism through which large multinational firms address their sustainability goals.
+With the global food sector using 70 percent of the world’s freshwater supply, food and beverage companies can and must play a powerful role in protecting water quality and quantity.

 About the AgWater Challenge

 The AgWater Challenge helps companies advance their sustainable sourcing strategies.
-Through the challenge, companies can receive support in analyzing water issues within their supply chains, and in refining or making new sourcing commitments that enable them to better address their risk.
-As a part of the AgWater Challenge, Ceres and WWF work with companies to develop time-bound and measurable commitments to:
+Participating companies receive support in analyzing water issues within their supply chains, and in refining or making new sourcing commitments that enable them to better address their risk.
+Ceres and WWF work with participating companies to develop time-bound and measurable commitments to:

-- Opportunities to earn recognition as an AgWater Steward, a leader in the food sector in responding to water challenges, through new actions and commitments
+- • Opportunities to earn recognition as an AgWater Challenge participant for responding to water challenges, through new actions and commitments

 - • Improved standing in Ceres’ next Feeding Ourselves Thirsty ranking